 DANGER: Unfenced cliff edges.
 One slip could be fatal—serious injury or death may result from walking near the edge.
 Keep to the track.
 Supervise children closely.

-From Starkvale, this track leads to an unfenced lookout over Robinson gorge.
+Details: from Starkvale, this track leads to an unfenced lookout over Robinson gorge.
 There are numerous natural cliffs in the area and parents need to supervise children closely.

-From Starkvale, this track leads to an unfenced lookout over Robinson gorge.
+Details: from Starkvale, this track leads to an unfenced lookout over Robinson gorge.
 There are numerous natural cliffs in the area and creeks can contain deep waterholes with very cold water.
 Parents need to supervise children closely.

-This trail leads 1.8km from Starkvale camping area to a sandstone plateau, Shepherds Peak, with views over the surrounding peaks and creeks.
+Details: This trail leads 1.8km from Starkvale camping area to a sandstone plateau, Shepherds Peak, with views over the surrounding peaks and creeks.
 Take extreme care on top of Shepherds Peak as there are crevasses and unguarded cliffs.

-The cattle dip car park is located 2.7km from the Starkvale Creek campsite via a sign-posted track which passes the location of an old shepherd’s hut (no visible trace remains).
+Details: The cattle dip car park is located 2.7km from the Starkvale Creek campsite via a sign-posted track which passes the location of an old shepherd’s hut (no visible trace remains).
 Walk 600m south from the car park to the 'Cattle Dip'—a spectacular permanent waterhole.

 Robinson Gorge and Beilba sections have grassed areas surrounding the camping areas that are suitable for picnicking.
 There are no facilities at Beilba section.
 Pit toilets are provided at Robinson Gorge.
 Come prepared with a fuel stove and seating if picnicking in either section.
 No cooking facilities are provided.